Greeting from Lyn Redington,

-Welcome Class of 2021:
+Welcome Class of 2022:

 During orientation, you will have the opportunity to learn more about strategies for adjusting to college successfully, getting involved on campus, and making good choices.
 These sessions provide practical and valuable information on our policies and the many programs and services we have in place to promote a healthy environment, supportive of student success.
 I encourage you to attend these sessions.

 The IOWA Challenge, a set of expectations for UI students, provides a clear path to student success at Iowa, encouraging students to EXCEL, STRETCH, ENGAGE, CHOOSE, and SERVE.
-The Challenge encourages students to choose wisely and make decisions of which they and their institution can be proud.
+The Challenge encourages students to choose wisely and make decisions of which they, their families, and their institution can be proud.
 I am confident in your ability to meet the Challenge and we will do all we can to support you in doing so.

 We hope you will embrace the IOWA Challenge and